New Hospital in Felanitx: Opportunity with a Catch — What Matters Now

 A new chapter for Felanitx — but is that enough?

 On many days a quiet hum hangs over the Plaça in Felanitx: market sellers call out, the church bells ring, and occasionally you can hear tractors rolling in from the vineyards.
-Amid these everyday sounds, a loud piece of news has settled in recent weeks: construction of a new hospital is to begin at the end of this year — with a budget of €26 million and a clear focus on older, chronically ill patients.
+Amid these everyday sounds, a loud piece of news has settled in recent weeks: construction of a new €26 million hospital in the east of Mallorca is to begin at the end of this year — with a budget of €26 million and a clear focus on older, chronically ill patients.

 The facts at a glance

 The project foresees 100 single rooms, intended for rehabilitation and palliative care as well as long-term nursing.
 The target group is residents from Felanitx and seven surrounding municipalities, a total of about 140,000 people.
 Construction time: around two years, so the opening will be no earlier than the end of 2027.
-These are figures that raise hopes — and questions.
+These are figures that raise hopes — and questions remain.

 The open question